Mountain Shadows opened in January 1976 as an Elementary program in the basement of St. Andrews Episcopal Church in Boulder.

 Ms. Liana Oram, appointed 2017

-All programs are 5 days (half days available through second year Primary)
+All programs are 5 days (half days available through age 4)

 All lead teachers in our classrooms are AMI trained.
 With three additional courses in administration, teachers are eligible for their master’s degree in education.
 Through this training, our teachers are bona-fide experts in child development.
 They respect your child’s individuality, they are patient, and they create inspiring classroom environments.